Vedadiyan/gopainless/README.md

 ## 💡 Commands

+**go-painess falls through the original `go` command when a command is not available.
+This means that you can use it as a drop-in replacement for the original `go` command.**

 *all UPPERCARE flags staring with a single `-` are required*

 |Command| Description  | Example | Notes |